BernardoMB/SocialMedia/README.md

 RESTFul API with .NET Core 3.1 by Code Skills

+## Configuration

+In the `appsettings.json` one can add any configuratino value.
+App pagination default behavior is configured in this `appsettings.json` file.

 ## Project Dependencies

 Read dependencies description in each project's Nuget Package Manager